 When a vessel is under steam nothing is simpler than for a seaman to descend by a rope ladder from the bowsprit end on to the ice below, keeping well away from its edge, but in landing from a boat care is necessary when scaling the side of a berg.
-On our drifting near an apparently convenient piece of ice a boat's crew were sent to fix the ice-anchor and hawser.
-One of the men, in spite of the decayed condition of the ice, managed to crawl up it in safety; but at the first blow from his chisel a large mass broke off, fortunately shooting clear of the boat and crew below.
-The amount disengaged was sufficient to disturb the equilibrium of the iceberg, which began to rock backwards and forwards; the man, naturally frightened, was obliged to struggle as best he could along its slippery surface, like a squirrel in a circular cage, much to the amusement of his shipmates on the forecastle.
-The performance, however, involved a certain element of danger, which I should have preferred to avoid.
+On our drifting near an apparently convenient piece of ice a boat's crew were sent to fix the ice-anchor and One of the men, in spite of the decayed condition of the ice, managed to crawl up it in safety; but at the first blow from his chisel a large mass broke off, fortunately shooting clear of the boat and crew The amount disengaged was sufficient to disturb the equilibrium of the iceberg, which began to rock backwards and forwards; the man, naturally frightened, was obliged to struggle as best he could along its slippery surface, like a squirrel in a circular cage, much to the amusement of his shipmates on the The performance, however, involved a certain element of danger, which I should have preferred to avoid.

 In the Waigat, like all narrow channels bounded by lofty hills, the winds are very local, and while blowing with force at the entrance seldom prevail throughout the whole length; hence the icebergs driven before the wind accumulate at the locality where the breeze ends.
 With a strong south-east wind at the southern entrance we found the icebergs collected in great numbers in the middle of the strait, but at the north-west entrance near Hare Island few were met with.
-Those seen had melted considerably since their formation; floating in water at a temperature of 40°, deep grooves had been worn horizontally at the water edge, the many old flotation lines thus marked showed that they had frequently altered their position in the sea.
+Those seen there had evidently melted considerably since their formation.
+Floating in water at a temperature of 40°, deep grooves had become worn horizontally at the water edge, and the many old flotation lines thus marked showed that they had frequently altered their balance in the sea.

-The difference of climate, due to the aspect of the hill sides, was remarkably well displayed in the Waigat.
-The Greenland shore, with its southern frontage, had on the 18th scarcely a trace of snow left on it; but the opposite shore of Disco was still snow-covered, with its mountain summits capped by a perpetual glacier.
-Ice cascades were very conspicuous in the upper parts of the steep gullies, descending like giant steps from one upland ridge to the next below; with enormous boulders plentifully dispersed throughout the descending streams.
-The many glacier ice cliffs, with a distinct overhanging snow covering and yet having no débris lying at the foot, forms a question for interesting investigation.
+The difference of climate due to the aspect of the hill sides was remarkably well displayed in the Waigat.
+The Greenland coast, with its southern frontage, had on the 18th scarcely a trace of snow left on it; but the opposite coast of Disco was still snow-covered, with its mountain summits capped by a mer de glace.
+Ice cascades descending like giant steps from one upland ridge to the next below were very conspicuous in the upper parts of the steep gullies; while enormous boulders were plentifully dispersed throughout the descending streams.
+The many glacier ice cliffs, surmounted with a distinct overhanging snow covering and yet having no débris lying at the foot, forms a question for interesting investigation.

-On both sides of the strait some of the smaller torrents appeared to be still frozen, but I think that must have been due to abnormal and local difference of temperature, for when passing the mouth of the Makkak River, which drains the Noursoak Peninsula, its muddy and discoloured waters extended three or four miles out to sea, showing that it was running strongly, and depositing a large amount of alluvial matter.
+On both shores of the strait some of the smaller torrents appeared to be still frozen, but I think this must have been due to abnormal and local difference of temperature, for when passing the mouth of the Makak River, which drains the Noursuak Peninsula, its muddy and discoloured waters extended three or four miles out to sea, showing that it was running strongly, and depositing a large amount of alluvial matter.

-A fine breeze from the S.W., with misty weather, carried us quickly to the north, and on the morning of the 19th, when abreast of Svarten Huk (Black Cape), the mist partially cleared off, bringing Skale and
+A fine breeze from the S.W., with misty weather, carried us quickly to the north, and on the morning of the 19th, when abreast of Svarte Huk (Black Cape), the mist partially cleared off, bringing Skale and

-Kingatak Islands into view, and enabled us to ascertain our position with sufficient accuracy to steer in towards Proven; but the headlands along the coast are all so much alike in form and colour that in misty weather, with only one in sight, a stranger would be puzzled to ascertain his whereabouts.
+Kingatak Islands into view, and enabled us to ascertain our position with sufficient accuracy to steer in towards Pröven.; but the headlands along the coast are all so much alike in form and colour that in misty weather, with only one in sight, a stranger would be puzzled to ascertain his whereabouts.